Pixel Is Not a Barrier: An Effective Evasion Attack for Pixel-Domain Diffusion Models: Related Work

 \subsubsection{Encoder Attacks.}

-On the other hand, researchers found that VAEs in widely adopted LDMs are more vulnerable to attack at a lower cost while avoiding attacking the expensive diffusion process.~\cite{salman2023raisingcostmaliciousaipowered, liang2023mistimprovedadversarialexamples, shan2023glazeprotectingartistsstyle, xue2024effectiveprotectiondiffusionbased}, focus on disrupting the latent representation in LDM via PGD and highlights the encoder attacks are more effective against LDMs.
+On the other hand, researchers found that VAEs in widely adopted LDMs are more vulnerable to attack at a lower cost than the expensive diffusion process.
+Hence, they~\cite{salman2023raisingcostmaliciousaipowered, liang2023mistimprovedadversarialexamples, shan2023glazeprotectingartistsstyle, xue2024effectiveprotectiondiffusionbased} focus on disrupting the latent representation in LDM via PGD and highlight the encoder attacks are more effective against LDMs.